facebookresearch/dadc-limit/README.md

 ## Data

 The `data` folders contains our final training datasets, broken down by the collection type: non-adversarial data collection, static adversarial data collection, and dynamic adversarial collection.
-The datasets differ slightly from the ones used in the paper, namely they contain a few thousand more examples that were not ready by the final release.
+The datasets differ slightly from the ones used in the paper, namely they contain ~10% more data, consisting of examples that were not ready by the paper.
 We also release our manually-crafted test set.

 ## Analysis